 Plan Change 1 proposes a new suite of provisions to provide for low intensity dryland farming to operate as a permitted activity.
-Plan Change 1 also makes minor consequential changes to some existing provisions in the HWRRP in order to exempt normal dryland farming activities from rules that manage other types of farming.
+The Plan Change includes the addition of a new policy, rule, definitions and schedules.
+Plan Change 1 also makes minor consequential changes to some existing provisions in the HWRRP to exempt normal dryland farming activities from rules that manage other types of farming.

-A recommendation has been made to separate the proposed dryland provisions from the existing rule framework to limit the scope of the plan change.
+The proposed provisions for low intensity dryland farming have been drafted as a distinct suite of provisions, separate from provisions managing the cumulative impact of all other land uses, in a deliberate effort to limit the scope of the plan change.
 Plan Change 1 will not alter the provisions for any activity other than low-intensity dryland farming.

-Plan Change 1 proposes to amend Part 3 - Rules (3.3 Cumulative Effects of Land Use on Water Quality), and Part 5 - Definitions, Schedules and Maps by:
+Plan Change 1 proposes to amend Part 2 - Objectives and policies (2.5 policies relating to cumulative effects of landuse on water quality), Part 3 - Rules (3.3 Cumulative Effects of Land Use on Water Quality), and Part 5 - Definitions, Schedules and Maps by:

-- introducing a revised permitted activity rule framework for low intensity dryland farming, with conditions to assist with catchment accounting2 and to manage nutrient loss and contaminant run-off through the use of Farm Management Plans; - introducing new definitions and schedules to assist with the understanding and application of the new permitted activity rule for low intensity dryland farming; and - minor consequential amendments.
+- introducing a new policy recognising and providing for the comparatively small contribution of dryland farming to in river nutrient concentrations - introducing a revised permitted activity rule framework for low intensity dryland farming, with conditions to assist with catchment accounting and to manage nutrient loss and contaminant run-off through the use of Farm Management Plans; - introducing new definitions and schedules to assist with the understanding and application of the new permitted activity rule for low intensity dryland farming; and - minor consequential amendments.